vijender883/ChatBot/CONTRIBUTING.md

 -   Go to your forked repository on GitHub.
 -   Click the "Compare & pull request" button that appears for your new branch.
--   Make sure the base repository is the original `rag-chatbot` repository and the head repository is your fork.
+-   Make sure the base repository is the original `ChatBot` repository and the head repository is your fork.
 -   Add a clear title and description for your pull request, explaining the changes you've made.
 -   Click "Create pull request".